-S1 (: 30 points possible) Resources Does the project provide voluntary amenities? or points procintly Community Amenity Contribution Policy ■ Yes Enforcement □ No - Elements on Architectural □ N/A (select if making contribution to the City's amenity reser ve) Plans will be secured through If yes: Development Permit.
-Check all that apply: (up to 15 points) - Elements on Landscape Plans ■ Community centre/facility (15 points) will be subject to securities. ■ Space for growing food (3 points) - Section 219 Covenant relating ■ Child play areas (1 point) to childcare spaces and ■ Gathering place/space (1 point) community + arts and cultural ☐ Usable public park/greenspace (10 points) facilities will be required. ■ Community facilities (3 points) - Housing related amenities will Arts and cultural facilities (3 points) be included in the Housing Streetscape and pedestrian improvements (2 points) Agreement.
+0.4 Resources S1 30 points possible) Does the project provide voluntary amenities?
+Community Amenity Contribution Policy ■ Yes Enforcement □ No □ N/A (select if making contribution to the City's amenity reserve) - Elements on Architectural Plans will be secured through If yes: Development Permit.
+Check all that apply: (up to 15 points) - Elements on Landscape Plans ■ Community centre/facility (15 points) will be subject to securities. ■ Space for growing food (3 points) - Section 219 Covenant relating ■ Child play areas (1 point) to childcare spaces and ■ Gathering place/space (1 point) community + arts and cultural facilities will be required. ☐ Usable public park/greenspace (10 points) racilities will be required. ■ Community facilities (3 points) Housing related amenities will Arts and cultural facilities (3 points) be included in the Housing Streetscape and pedestrian improvements (2 points) Agreement.
 Accessible landscaped roof deck (3 points) - Public Art Securities will be ☐ Dog runs/ dog wash station (2 points) applied to any public art ■ Work space (2 points) amenities.
 Other - please describe: (up to 3 points) - Parkland contributions to the Bike repair and maintenance room City will be formalized through the subdivision and parkland dedication process.
 Does the project provide dedicated space for childcare ?
-(10 points) Staff comments ☐ Yes .
-(10 points) ■ No the reference to community If you is the dedicated appear for shildness hairs an anata d bu centre/facility is to a municipal centre which the Jamat Khana If yes, is the dedicated space for childcare being op a non-profit?
-(5 points) does not replicate and it is ☐ Yes (o points) limited to the Ismaili community □ No OB M/hile the CAC policy does not OR While the CAC policy does not apply to this project, the 215A Does the project contribute to the General Community Amenity Contribution Reserve as per the Community Amenity Contribution Policy?
-(2 points) Levy does with an estimated contribution of \$997,641.35. ■ Yes □ No ☐ N/A (select if amenities are provided on site) If yes, what is the \$ amount contributed: TBD joo, macio dio y amount continuated.
+(10 points) Staff comments □ Yes , , ■ No the reference to community centre/facility is to a municipal If yes, is the dedicated space for childcare being op perated by centre which the Jamat Khana a non-profit?
+(5 points) does not replicate and it is □ Yes () limited to the Ismaili community □ No OR While the CAC policy does not apply to this project, the 215A Does the project contribute to the General Community Ame Reserve as per the Community Amenity Contribution Policy • Levy does with an estimated contribution of \$997,641.35. ■ Yes □ No ☐ N/A (select if amenities are provided on site) If yes, what is the \$ amount contributed: TBD Joo, mat is the wallount contributed.
 Score 17 /30

-Resources S2 (25 points possible) Port Moody Affordable Housing Does the project provide new purpose-built market rental housing or affordable rental housing or contributes to the city's affordable housing Reserve Fund Policy reserve fund in lieu of provision of affordable housing Interim Affordable Housing Check all that apply: Guidelines ☐ 5% shelter rate housing (up to 25 points) Community Amenity Contribution Policy ☐ 15% Affordable rental housing (up to 15 points) Enforcement ■ 20% Purpose-built market rental housing (up to 5 points) ☐ 15% Rent to own (up to 2 points) Commitments will be secured through Housing Agreement ☐ Affordable housing fund contribution (1 point) and Community Amenity Contribution collection process. □ None (0 points) If none, describe other measures or amenities provided in lieu of provision of affordable housing: Staff comments Points awarded on the basis We are proposing 10% affordable rental housing, as well as providing all units as rental units. that the entire project is rental accommodation.
-While the project is a mix of market rental and below-market rental units the below-market units only represent 10% of the total units If purpose-built/affordable rental, provide the following information: Types (e.g., purpose-built or affordable): Purpose-bui Description (bedroom number breakdown): 13 units (s studio & 1,2,3-beds) % of total housing units: 10 If financial contribution, what is the total amount of dollars dedicated to the City's Affordable Housing Reserve Fund?
+Resources S2 (25 points possible) Port Moody Affordable Housing Does the project provide new purpose-built market re affordable rental housing or contributes to the city's a • Reserve Fund Policy reserve fund in lieu of provision of affordable housing Interim Affordable Housing Check all that apply: Guidelines ☐ 5% shelter rate housing (up to 25 points) Community Amenity Contribution Policy ☐ 15% Affordable rental housing (up to 15 points) Enforcement ■ 20% Purpose-built market rental housing (up to 5 points) ☐ 15% Rent to own (up to 2 points) Commitments will be secured through Housing Agreement ☐ Affordable housing fund contribution (1 point) and Community Amenity Contribution collection process. □ None (0 points) · If none, describe other measures or amenities provided in lieu of provision of affordable housing: Staff comments Points awarded on the basis We are proposing 10% affordable rental housing, as well as providing all units as rental units. that the entire project is rental accommodation.
+While the project is a mix of market rental and below-market rental units the below-market units only represent 10% of the total units If purpose-built/affordable rental, provide the following information: Types (e.g., purpose-built or affordable): Purpose-built Description (bedroom number breakdown): 13 units (studio & 1,2,3-beds) % of total housing units: 10 If financial contribution, what is the total amount of dollars dedicated to the City's Affordable Housing Reserve Fund?
 Does this amount exceed the \$2/sqft requirement?
 (1 point) □ Yes □ No Score 5 /25